sylvaindeschenes/sylvaindeschenes.github.io/readme.md

+---
+layout: page
-# Credits and friends...
+title: Credits
+---

-## Welcome to my personal website
+## Welcome to Sylvain Deschenes personal website

 ### This website is made by myself with love on Jekyll and hosted for free on Gihthub Pages

-**Disclaimer**: I'm really not considering me as a coder but I've tried as much as possible to follow the web best practices.
+**Disclaimer**: I'm really not considering myself as a coder but I've tried as much as possible to follow the web best practices.

 The options I have chosen during the creation of this website have been based on the following: